Glastonbury Festival announces 2020 Emerging Talent Competition

 Glastonbury Festival has today announced details of its 2020 EMERGING TALENT COMPETITION, which is once again supported by PRS for Music and PRS Foundation.

-The competition offers UK and Ireland-based acts from any musical genre the opportunity to compete for a slot on one of the main stages at the 50th anniversary edition of the festival.
+The competition gives new UK and Ireland-based acts of any musical genre the chance to compete for a slot on one of the main stages at this year’s 50th anniversary Festival.

-To enter, acts need to supply a link to an original song on Soundcloud and a link to a video of themselves performing.
-To apply, please visit glastonburyfestivals.co.uk.
+To enter, acts will need to supply a link to one original song on SoundCloud, plus a link to a video of themselves performing live (even if it’s only recorded in a bedroom).

-Once entries have closed a panel of 30 of the UK’s best music writers will help compile a longlist of 90 acts, which is then narrowed down to a shortlist of eight artists by judges including Glastonbury organisers Michael and Emily Eavis, before the live finals in Pilton in April decide the winning act.
+Once the entries are in, a panel of 30 of the UK’s best music writers will help compile a longlist of 90 acts.
+The longlist will then be narrowed down to a shortlist of eight artists by judges including Glastonbury organisers Michael and Emily Eavis, before the live finals in Pilton in April decide the winning act.
 For the past five competitions, all eight of the finalists were offered slots at that year’s Festival.